-Our entire activity since inception up to June 30, 2021 was in preparation for our formation and the Initial Public Offering and since the Initial Public Offering, searching for a business combination target company.
+Our entire activity since inception up to March 31, 2022 was in preparation for our formation and our initial public offering and since our initial public offering, searching for a business combination target company.
 We do not expect to generate any operating revenues until the closing and completion of our initial Business Combination.